Leaves of three — let them be! You've probably heard that little rhyme about

 It's called urushiol (say: yoo-ROO-shee-ol), a colorless, odorless

-oil (called resin) contained in the leaves of the plants.
+oil (or resin) found in the leaves of the plants.

 Urushiol is considered an allergen because it causes an allergic